Tracking Ida: New Jersey Gov. Phil Murphy Declares State Of Emergency As Storms Cause Damage Across State

 Farther south in New Jersey, it appears a tornado touched down in Mullica Hill in Gloucester County, ripping roofs off homes and, in other cases, ripping homes to shreds.

-Several roads in that area are impassable from trees and wires being strewn across them.MORE NEWS: TIMELINE: When Ida Will Impact Tri-State With Heavy Rain, Flooding Concerns
+Several roads in that area are impassable from trees and wires being strewn across them.MORE NEWS: PHOTOS: Ida Remnants Batter Tri-State With Historic Rain, Tornado Reports

 CBS2’s Jessica Layton contributed to this report.